rabbah/nimbella-cli/doc/README.md

 We’ll describe each type and show how they differ and how they can be used for comparison.

-<h4 id="annotations-for-actions-and-packages-deployed-to-your-namespace">Annotations for actions and packages deployed to your namespace</h4>
+#### Annotations for actions and packages deployed to your namespace

 Version numbers for actions and packages are incremented on each update, and the `action get` command retrieves information about a deployed package or action in your namespace.